cse110-fa22-group29/cse110-fa22-group29/admin/meetings/112722-sprint-2-review.md

 In collecting feedback for the sprint the leads decided to ask members individually about their experience during sprint 2 to then summarize these responses.
 Each member was asked 4 questions with their summarized responses below:

 ### ➼ What do you think worked well in the first sprint?
-Communication within the group was improved and our joint study sessions where more productive
+Communication within the group was improved and our joint study sessions where more productive.
+The design team got the support they needed to accomplish the majority of their work on the project.
+The push to emphasize the sub-teams responsible for different tasks turned out to be a great idea and everyone put in a good effort.

 ### ➼ What can we improve on for the next sprint?
-We ran into trouble early on due to some lack of planning for specific tasks.
-The members agreed that we should have spent more time defining tasks for specific members and defining goals for our different teams (frontend, backend, and unit testing).
-There was some concern over members not being able to attend all meetings and we think this could have been fixed with regularly scheduled meetings.
-Some technical concerns were the Javascript unit testing pipeline development lagging behind code development and pipeline requirements being unclear.
-Perhaps we should write out a style document to guide the automated linting process.
+With the vast majority of feature implementation underway the rapid progress created a lot of bugs which otherwise could have been avoid with more careful planning.
+Some members felt that even though they made a great effort they weren't able to contribute as much as they wanted to.
+Some of the code documentation fell behind and some design discussions were circumvented because some members where busy.
+One consequence was that relatively few ADRs were created even though we made many important design decisions during sprint 2.

 ### ➼ What was your contribution to the sprint?
-* Rhea Bhutada: Worked on the backend features including how to get create new review card page to open in a new window
+* Rhea Bhutada: I mainly helped implement the backend for the CRUD features of the app and documentation related to this.
+This mainly entailed changing the way that we were storing user data in local storage.
+Additionally, I helped design the form and homepage.
-* Gavyn Etzel: Helped with javascript side of things for website
+* Gavyn Etzel:
-* Henry Feng: Local image store and meeting support
+* Henry Feng: Worked on implementing local image uploading and storing features for updating and creating profiles.
-* Sanjit: Default photo design and frontend star rating css
+* Sanjit: I reimplemented the star ratings since they had some issues and weren’t merged with sprint 1.
+I fixed a bunch of linting issues that popped up from that as well.
+I did a fair bit of color palette brainstorming with the team.
+I also went over our app design for the sprint video and edited that together.
+Most importantly I put a chef hat on the raccoon
-* Daniel: Helped modify html, added upload file feature
+* Daniel:
-* Arthur Lu: Added JS Linting, Unit testing pipeline actions and rote a few simple unit tests; added deployment pipeline action
+* Arthur Lu: Worked on fixing some CI/CD pipeline issues Implemented e2e testing for basic update and delete functionality Helped with fixing the homepage and review page layout Helped with fixing the article tag overflow issue
-* Marc Rheta: Added HTML Linting and CSS Linting
+* Marc Rheta: Implemented the e2e testing for reading and create Allowed tabs for CSS/HTML linters
-* Isaac Otero: Low and mid fidelity wireframes of how our page will look like, Started working on homepage.html
+* Isaac Otero: I was able to help out with the sprint video for the last sprint and thought of how our page will look like, Started working on homepage.html
-* George Dubinin: Meeting notes, Repo organization, cookies
+* George Dubinin: Meeting notes, Repo organization, Front-end (a little), Project Status Review video.
-* Kara Hoagland: CRUD backend functionality
+* Kara Hoagland: I helped set up the new local storage design, reimplemented the CRUD features using the new local storage design, contributed to the styling, added a default img, backend on the details page

 ### ➼ Was there anything blocking your progress in the sprint?
-Communication was challenging especially for members that would attend over Zoom and it was a challenge keeping  track of each member's progress.
-We ran into some issues with the branching strategy with branches rapidly multiplying at points and the GitHub tags not working.
-The biggest technical issue we experienced involved Node and ES6 compatibility issues.

-Overall we feel that sprint 1 was a success with many lessons learned.
-Our enthusiasm for the project is only building and we are excited to get back into it with sprint 2 after a much needed short break.
+A few members got sick over the break and with midterms picking up for other classes some members had trouble dedicting time for the project but everyone still put in a great effort overall.

 ## Next Sprint Goals
     - Resolve the 4 issues open on GitHub right now